 I’ve written about not finishing something when you lose interest in it and when it has little or no payoff.
 I thought I covered all the reasons for letting go of a project.
 Then I experienced my own challenge.

 As I mention in my book, I love projects.
 I don’t always like finishing what I start, but I have been better about taking on fewer projects and creating deadlines for completing or discarding them.I bought a really ugly cabinet (don’t take my word for it, see the picture) for my kitchen, because it had great potential (the favored justification of the hobbyist).
 I took the doors and hardware off, primed it and have been considering paint colors.
 Last week I gave the doors one more coat of primer because I had sanded rough spots and there was some bare wood showing.

 After the doors had dried, I stacked them to get them off the floor and came back the next day.
 When I picked up the top door, it pulled the paint off the other.
 I really wanted to get this done now so I can work on another project, but I have accepted the reality that there is no point in trying to finish while the weather is still so humid.

 I have given myself permission to stop working on the cabinet.
 I have all the tools I need and I can pick up again in September, once the weather turns.
 Now I can turn my attention to the next project and not feel distracted by multiple tasks.

 What have you stopped working on that you can go back to at a better time?
-Click on Post a Comment, below, and tell us.
+Click on Leave a comment, below.